seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part1-Setting-Up.md

 ## Part 1: Setting Up Your Computer

-**Goal:** install every tool this course depends on, and get comfortable with the terminal.
+Goal: install every tool this course depends on, and get comfortable with the terminal.
 No app code yet — this is pure environment setup.

+**Version note:** this series builds on **Next.js 16**, which requires **Node.js 20.9 or newer (Node 22 LTS recommended)**.
+Node 18 is end-of-life and will not run Next.js 16 — make sure you install a current version below.

 ---

-### 1. Install Node.js
+### 1. Install Node.js (20.9+ or 22 LTS)

 1. Go to https://nodejs.org
-2. Download the **LTS** version
+2. Download the **LTS** version (22.x at the time of writing)
 3. Run the installer, accept all defaults, restart your computer if prompted

 **Verify it worked.** Open a terminal: